 On the other hand, this situation creates a problem for larger businesses as well.
 As people are subjected to high amounts of commercialism, they are becoming increasingly cynical toward traditional advertising.
 Small communities often resist accepting big-name stores inside their borders and having your image on a thousand billboards certainly will get you more recognition but it won’t give you credibility or respect.
 If image is a concern at all for your organization, this problem becomes worse and finding acceptance in the community then becomes a concern.

 This challenge compels us to seek out the less measurable benefits of advertising campaigns.
 Large organizations often have a team on hand to work with community sports teams, schools, and other organizations to give back to the community.
 This work can’t be measured in terms of clicks-per-visitor like an online campaign, but it has a concrete benefit that improves the reputation of that company in the community and cuts through the cynicism leveled at large-scale advertising.

 Advertising provided by our company through the Adopt a Highway Program is a superbly unique example of positive advertising.
 It combines the benefits of high visibility with the positive association of being a contributor to the community.
-Many of our smaller clients prefer to clean the sections of highway by off-ramps that lead to their establishment.
-If someone is looking for a place to eat or an oil change, having your logo near your business does indeed provide a tangible benefit, but it also has the less measurable—but substantially powerful—value of a positive message: “This organization cares about this neighborhood.”
-That message is enough to put the odds inyour favor.
+Many of our smaller clients prefer to clean the sections of the highway by off-ramps that lead to their establishment.
+If someone is looking for a place to eat or an oil change, having your logo near your business does indeed provide a tangible benefit, but it also has the less measurable—but substantially powerful—the value of a positive message: “This organization cares about this neighborhood.”
+That message is enough to put the odds in your favor.

-In a cynical and competitive world, visibility and respectability provides a remarkable benefit that cannot always be measured.
+In a cynical and competitive world, visibility and respectability provide a remarkable benefit that cannot always be measured.